 SPAN 1411.
+Beginning Spanish I.

-Beginning Spanish I. Fundamental skills in listening comprehension, speaking, reading, and writing.
-Includes basic vocabulary, grammatical structures, and culture.
+Basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
+Students will acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the beginner level.

 SPAN 1412.
 Beginning Spanish II.